njraladdin/matrix-todo-extension/project.md

 - add tree diagram feature, done

-$
-- abiltiy to add line rbeaks to node
+- abiltiy to add line breaks in diagram blocks, done

-- add some sort of tags to a diagram node , will be used to list tehcnilogies used for that project
+- add some sort of tags to a diagram node , will be used to list tehcnologies used for that project